Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Yes, it is safe to take codeine phosphate with other painkillers such as paracetamol and ibuprofen.

 If you are taking a painkiller which contains both codeine and paracetamol, it is advised not to take other medication which also contains codeine or paracetamol.

 On average, reports suggest Codeine Phosphate will not be present in blood tests after 24 hours, and will not be measurable in urine tests between 2 and 10 days after taking it.

 Codeine causes constipation by slowing the transit of food through the digestive system.
 It also suppresses some natural intestinal function.
 This makes it a useful drug for controlling diarrhoea.
 Always drink plenty of water when taking codeine to minimise this effect.

 Codeine Phosphate does not work for everyone and may not work for you.
 If, after taking the medication for a while, you notice it no longer relieves pain, you may have developed a tolerance to it.
 In addition, a very small percentage of people are not able to metabolise opiates, so no dosage will provide

 Increased dosages are not the solution, should you find the medication ineffective, whether you are new to codeine phosphate or have been taking it a long time.
 Increasing the dose or frequency could lead to dependence or an overdose.
 Instead, speak to your prescriber about a suitable alternative.

-Codeine addiction can be both physical and psychological.
+Codeine can be both physically and psychologically addictive.
 With repeated use, the body becomes accustomed to the drug.
 Withdrawal symptoms may occur once it is no longer present in your system.
 A psychological urge to recreate the feeling associated with codeine phosphate may remain long after the medication is gone.